Semugeshi/AntiHunter-Command-Control-PRO/README.md

 ## Security & Hardening

-AntiHunter ships with layered defenses—RBAC, MFA, rate limiting, and a programmable firewall.
+AntiHunter ships with layered defenses: RBAC, MFA, rate limiting, and a programmable firewall.
 This section groups every capability and explains how to tune it.

 ### Authentication & Session Controls